BonJovi1/bonjovi1.github.io/README.md

 A cliché academia themed website, hosted here: [https://bonjovi1.github.io]() \
 Built using al-folio, a very simple and clean [Jekyll](https://jekyllrb.com/) theme for academics, published by []() under the MIT license.

+### Some points to note

+- The 'visitor count' code snippet has been added to `_layouts/page.html`.
+- To test out the website on the local server, run `bundle exec jekyll serve`
+- To add a new social media handle, make changes to `_includes/social.html`

 The following is the readme from al-folio, and explains how to use the theme features.

 ## Getting started